neu25/neu25.org/README.md

 ### Local development

-Install dependencies and set up pre-commit hooks with
+1. Install dependencies and set up pre-commit hooks with

 ```bash
 npm install
 npm run prepare
 ```

-Start watching for changes with
+2. Start watching for changes with

 ```bash
 npm run watch
 ```

+This command will open [localhost:3000](http://localhost:3000/).

-Build the site with
+3. Build the site with

 ```bash
 npm run build